azerion/phaser-ts-boilerplate/README.md

 ```

 So here we're gonna create the version of the current build, first and foremost it will help with cachebusting when uploading a new game, but it will also write some external packages to an array that allows us loading them from a cdn.
-Currently it will only add @orange-games namespaced packages to the array, but you can change it in the gruntFile to include any pacakge you want.
+Currently it will only add @azerion namespaced packages to the array, but you can change it in the gruntFile to include any pacakge you want.

 For the moment we use jsdelivr to load the packages.
 ```